emryscass/kivy/README.md

 -Text output displays requested joke on bottom

-Some of the jokes come with garbage within the text, so has been modified to remove ("&quot;") anytime it's present.
+Some of the jokes come with garbage within the text, so has been modified to remove "\&quot;" anytime it's present.

 It must also be stressed that some of these jokes may appear to be offensive.